 ESA’s Space Situational Awareness (SSA) Programme was authorised at the November 2008 Ministerial Council and formally launched on 1 January 2009.
-The mandate was extended at the 2012 Ministerial Council until 2019, and the programme is funded through to 2016.
+The mandate was extended at the 2012 and 2016 Ministerial Councils, and the programme is funded through to 2020.

 The objective of the SSA programme is to support Europe's independent utilisation of, and access to, space through the provision of timely and accurate information and data regarding the space environment, and particularly regarding hazards to infrastructure in orbit and on the ground.